JaideepSingh2/Topology_Map_Project/README.md

 ## C) Modifying the Topology

 ### To the Components:

 1. **Adding New Components -**
    Must be added to appropriate Supabase table and include all required fields (name, type, role, health)

 2. **Removing Components -**
    Remove the component from the Supabase table as well as its associated connections.

 3. **Status Changes -**
    Everything is automatically reflected in both PNG and HTML outputs after a configurable update period (we take it as 10 seconds).
 If status becomes critical, will trigger an email notification.

 ### To the Connections:

 1. **Adding Connections -**
    Add it to the appropriate connection table in Supabase.
 Note - specify the correct port numbers please.

 2. **Modifying Connections -**
    Update that specific connection's details in Supabase.

 3. **Removing Connections -**
    Simply delete the connection from the appropriate table.

 ## Miscellaneous Details

 ### Update Intervals

 - Event generation: 10 seconds (configurable)
 - Topology updates: 10 seconds (configurable)

 ### Outputs created

 - PNG Diagram: `HPE_topology.png`
 - Interactive HTML: `HPE_topology.html`

+##test commit for ci/cd workflows